mousymous/Shogun-duel/README.md

 ---<br>

 ### Things to do:<br>
-  - Add descriptive comments and logs in file `entity.hpp`<br>
+  - logs in file `entity.hpp`<br>
-  - Do not worry about health bars and hitboxes for now; those can be addressed later.<br>
+  - Add Hitbox mechanics
+  - Add Health mechanics
+  - Don't worry adding a bot opponent for now, just focus on the list above